 An Inclusive Future

-Differences based on race, colour, religion, creed, socioeconomic class, national origin, ancestry, age, disability and gender & related issues have been politicized in the ideological narratives of many societies.
+Differences based on race, colour, religion, creed, socio-economic class, national origin, ancestry, age, disability, gender and related issues have been politicised in the ideological narratives of many societies.
 A genuine commitment to a just and inclusive world should identify and call out examples of oppression, racism and bigotry.